-The wet weather enterococci and total residual chlorine (TRC) limit changes and the interim limits for copper and nickel at Bucklin Point are temporary and will be reevaluated by the DEM following evaluation of data summaries submitted by the NBC on December 1, 2022.
+The wet weather enterococci and total residual chlorine (TRC) limit changes and the interim limits for copper and nickel at Bucklin Point were temporary and reevaluated by the DEM following evaluation of data summaries submitted by the NBC on December 1, 2022.
+On March 8, 2023, DEM issued a letter to the NBC following this evaluation.
+In the letter, DEM extended the interim limits due to good cause from February 1, 2023 until reissuance of the RIPDES permit.